Solutions-Nitriques/duplicate_section/README.md

 ### REQUIREMENTS ###

-- Symphony CMS version 2.2 and up (as of the day of the last release of this extension)
+- Symphony CMS version 2.3 and up (as of the day of the last release of this extension)

+For user with symphony CMS version 2.2.x, use tag V1.1

 ### INSTALLATION ###